rage/java-programming/data/osa-3/3-taulukot.md

 <!-- Täydennä tiedostossa Tulostin olevaa metodia `public static void tulostaTaulukkoTahtina(int[] taulukko)`, siten, että se tulostaa jokaista taulukossa olevaa lukua vastaavan pituisen rivin tähtiä. -->

-Complete the method `public static void printInStars(int[] array)` in Printer class to make it print a row of stars for each number in the array.
+Complete the method `public static void printArrayInStars(int[] array)` in Printer class to make it print a row of stars for each number in the array.
 The amount of stars on each row is defined by the corresponding number in the array.

 <!-- Voit kokeilla tulostusta esimerkiksi seuraavalla esimerkkikoodilla. -->
 You can try out the printing with this example: